DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 .. warning::

+    In general, you should use the functionality defined on the :doc:`Authorization <../authorization/policies>` pages to add permissions
+    to a view rather than directly to a node.
+Defining on the view will handle
+    both:

-    In general, you should use the functionality defined on the :doc:`../authorization/policies` page to add permissions to a View rather than directly to a node.
-Defining on the View will handle both hiding a node in the sidebar and preventing direct URL navigation without the need to additionally set the permissions on this node key.
+    * Hiding a node in the sidebar.
+    * Preventing direct URL navigation, without the need to additionally set the permissions on this node key.

     This key will **NOT** fully protect the link that the node is associated with.